Jayesh9dec/ToDo/README.md

 #Validations:-
 1) You cant select past time.
 2) You cant save task with empty tasks details.
+3) Toasts used for affirmation of tasks is created.

 #Languages used:- kotlin, java
 This app uses the RoomDB jetpack component to store the tasks in memory.